abelperezok/aws-serverless-netcore/netcore3.1/part-09/README.md

                 }
 ```

-Here we use the swagger extension **x-amazon-apigateway-integration** where we define what Lambda function will be invoked.
+Here we use the Open API extension **x-amazon-apigateway-integration** where we define what Lambda function will be invoked.
 The request template and response template are the same as above, just now taking advantage of YAML syntax that allows multi-line text.

 ### Import the REST API

-With the Swagger ready, and assuming we still have the Lambda function deployed, we can now import the REST API.
+With the Open API file ready, and assuming we still have the Lambda function deployed, we can now import the REST API.

 ```shell
 $ aws apigateway import-rest-api --body fileb://openapi.yaml